 Once you land in the SERPWatcher web app, you’ll be automatically redirected to a tab which lets you create your first tracking.

-To create the tracking, fill in the information:
+You need to fill in the following information:

 You can add the keywords in multiple ways: